Photo by AJ_Watt from Getting Images Signature via Canva.com

 - Paint

 Your property’s exterior is crucial.
 It makes the first impression, after all.
-Does this scenario sound familiar?
-You found a listing online and eagerly drove past it in hopes of finding the house, but upon seeing the neglected exterior, you kept on driving.
+Don’t deter your buyers from the get-go.
+What if they find your listing online and eagerly drive past it in hopes of discovering the one, but upon seeing the neglected exterior, keep driving.
 It happens more often than you might realize.

 The great news is, freshening up your home’s curb appeal doesn’t have to break the bank.
 A handful of small projects can help capture the attention of potential homebuyers.